smeerten/ssnake/README.md

 sudo apt-get install python python-numpy python-matplotlib python-scipy python-qt4 python-h5py
 ```

-On Windows these packages can easily be installed by downloading [Anaconda](http://continuum.io/downloads).
+On Windows (and macOS) these packages can easily be installed by downloading [Anaconda](https://www.anaconda.com/distribution/).
 During installation, you should enable the 'Add Anaconda to the system PATH environment variable' box.
 This makes sure ssNake can find the python executable installed by Anaconda.